 Pingback – a special type of comment that’s automatically created when you link to someone else’s blog post.
 A pingback lets the blogger know that someone has linked to them.

 Post — an entry in your blog.
 Your posts are listed in reverse chronological order.
 By default, your posts are displayed on your site’s home page.

 Post formats — special post layouts, available in some themes, that let different types of content appear visually distinct on your blog by adding unique formatting touches, like a background color or special icon.
 Formats include Standard, Gallery, Aside, Image, Status, Quote, Video, Audio, and Chat.
 Here are all the themes that use post formats.

 Premium Plan — one of the upgrade levels available to purchase on WordPress.com.
-The Premium Plan includes a custom domain, custom design tools, unlimited premium themes, additional storage space for photos and videos, and live chat or email support from WordPress.com Happiness Engineers.
+The annual Premium Plan includes a custom domain, custom design tools, unlimited premium themes, additional storage space for photos and videos, and live chat or email support from WordPress.com Happiness Engineers.

 Privacy Settings — the settings control who can and cannot view your blog.
 Find them under My Sites → Settings → Privacy.